Phnom Penh Guide

 Central Market, Phnom Penh

-www.fuzzykensblog.com8 March 24: Several weeks ago, I purchased a few items of clothing and as the service was so good, asked the proprietor for the name/number of her shop unit, to aid me when looking for the place at some later date.
-She wrote down the unit number, but when quite recently, I tried to find the place, went round in circles checking the numbers on hundreds of the little shop units, without success.
+Phnom Penh Guide. https://fuzzykensblog.com/8 March 24: Several weeks ago, I purchased a few items of clothing and as the service was so good, asked the proprietor for the name/number of her shop unit, to aid me when looking for the place at some later date.
+She wrote down the unit number, but when quite recently, I tried to find the place, went around in circles checking the numbers on hundreds of the little shop units, without success.
 However, a lady suggested asking security.
 At the entrance to the central shopping area under the dome, I found a very helpful security man who along with two others, and some guidance from other shop units, located the one I wanted.

-Tip: Always make a note of the shop unit number and name, should for any reason you wish to return.
+Tip: Always make a note of the shop unit number and name, if for any reason you wish to return.

 XXXXX